nopnop2002/luckfox-pico-mini-ethernet/README.md

 # Install Ubuntu on PicoMini
 The Ubuntu image is available from the Google Cloud Link [here](https://wiki.luckfox.com/Luckfox-Pico/Luckfox-Pico-RV1103/Luckfox-Pico-prepare).
+The Ubuntu image is in the backup folder.
 The SD card writing tool (SocToolKit.exe) and writing procedures are published [here](https://wiki.luckfox.com/Luckfox-Pico/Luckfox-Pico-SD-Card-burn-image/).

 # Enable network sharing for RNDIS